abbbi/virtnbdbackup/README.md

 > target directory, but won't alter its contents.
 You have to adjust the config
 > file for the new paths and/or excluded disks to be able to define and run it.

+`Note`:
+> Created disk images will be thin provisioned by default, you can change this
+> behavior using option `--preallocate` to create thick provisioned images.

 ## Process only specific disks during restore

 A single disk can be restored by using the option `-d`, the disk name has